Updated: Sep 6

 Freshly chopped coriander

-In a large wok or kadhai, add the vegetable oil and heat.
-Then add the ginger garlic paste and chopped onions and cook till the onions are translucent.
+1) In a large wok or kadhai, add the vegetable oil and heat.
+Then add the ginger garlic paste, chopped onions and cook till the onions are translucent.

-Add 1 tsp Pav bhaji masala and 1 tsp red chilli powder and then add the Capsicum and cook for 5 minutes on a medium flame.
+2) Add 1 tsp Pav bhaji masala, 1 tsp red chilli powder add the Capsicum and cook for five minutes on a medium flame.

-Add the carrots and cook for a further 5 minutes.
-Now add the Tomato & Beetroot puree and mix.
+3) Add the carrots and cook for a further five minutes.
+Now add the tomato and beetroot puree and mix.
 Cook till the oil starts to separate.

-Add the remaining Pav Bhaji, red chilli powder, turmeric powder, and salt.
+4) Add red chilli powder, turmeric powder, and salt.

-Then add the mashed potatoes and mix thoroughly.
-Add 1 cup of water and cook on a low flame for 15 minutes.
+Then add the mashed potatoes and mix thoroughly the add 1 cup of water and cook on a low flame for 15 minutes.

-Add the Butter and green peas and cook till the Peas are mushy.
-Sprinkle juice of 1 Lemon and freshly chopped coriander.
+5) Add the butter and green peas and cook till the Peas are mushy and then sprinkle the juice of 1 lemon.

-To toast the pav, take a flat pan or tawa and turn on the heat.
-Add the butter & pav bhaji masala and then coat the pav in this mixture, allowing the bread to toast.
-Do this for the remaining pavs.
+6) To toast the pav, take a flat pan or tawa and turn on the heat.
+Add the butter and pav bhaji masala and then coat the pav in this mixture, allowing the bread to toast.

-Serve the pav with lemon wedges, chopped onion, hot bhaji that is sprinkled with Coriander and butter.
+7) Serve the pav with lemon wedges, chopped onion and hot bhaji sprinkled with Coriander and butter.